The Sultan Rahi Syndrome: Messed-up Pakistan Series 2

 This is Part 2 of How we messed up Pakistan: A series by Wali.
 The Part 1 is here.
 The Series looks only at events and patterns that impacted Pakistan in the past.
 No present assessment.
 No solutions suggested.
 That’s elsewhere on this blog.

 Will appreciate your comments.
-Stay tuned for Part 3.
+Stay tuned to Part 3.

 PS: Since Sultan Rahi has already left this world, we are only using this on-screen name to represent a syndrome.
 There’s no personal bias.
 Many actors before him and along with him will fall into the same category: Saawan, Sudhir, Iqbal Hassan, Mustafa Qureshi, Badar Munir were as much Sultan Rahi as the late actor was.